Stanley, NM Demographics

 A map of Stanley's Population by Race

-Of the 527 places in New Mexico, Stanley is the 428th most populous.
+Stanley is ranked the 367th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Stanley was ranked the 428th most populous place in the 2020 Census.

 Stanley's White Population